Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 Duration: 1

 ### Overview
-With our Truck Age in Years calculation done and dusted, let's now add a new column to our cloned table to support it and finish things off by updating the column to reflect the calculated values.
+With our Truck Age in Years calculation done and dusted, let's now add a new Column to our Cloned Table to support it and finish things off by updating the Column to reflect the calculated values.

 ### Step 1 - Adding a Column to a Table
 To start, please execute the next query which uses [ALTER TABLE...
 ADD COLUMN](https://docs.snowflake.com/en/sql-reference/sql/alter-table-column) to